-- 15.-(1) Subject to subsections (2) and (3) and to such exceptions as may be specified in or pursuant to any other provision of this Act, the author of a literary, dramatic, musical or artistic work that is a protected work and the director of a film that is a protected work have, respectively, the right not to have the work or any part thereof subjected to derogatory treatment; and such right is infringed by any person who does any of the acts specified in section 37 in the circumstances so specified. - (2) The right referred to in subsection (1) does not apply in relation to - a computer programme or to a computer-generated work; - (b) fair dealing with any work made for the purpose of reporting current events. - (3) The right referred to in subsection (1) does not apply to anything done by or with the authority of the copyright owner in relation to works in which copyright originally vested in an international organisation by virtue of section 144 unless the author or director - is identified at the time of the relevant act; or (a) - has previously been identified in or on published copies of the work, (b)
+15.(1) Subject to subsections (2) and (3) and to such exceptions as may be specified in or pursuant to any other provision of this Act, the author of a literary, dramatic, musical or artistic work that is a protected work and the director of a film that is a protected work have, respectively, the right not to have the work or any part thereof subjected to derogatory treatment; and such right is infringed by any person who does any of the acts specified in section 37 in the circumstances so specified.

+- (2) The right referred to in subsection (1) does not apply in relation to - (a) a computer programme or to a computer-generated work; - (b) fair dealing with any work made for the purpose of reporting current events.

-and where in such a case the right does not apply, it is not infringed if there is a sufficient disclaimer.
+(3) The right referred to in subsection (1) does not apply to anything done by or with the authority of the copyright owner in relation to works in which copyright originally vested in an international organisation by virtue of section 144 unless the author or director and where in such a case the right does not apply, it is not infringed if there is a sufficient disclaimer.